ptrikutam/No-Distractions/README.md

 ### License

+MIT.
 Do whatever the hell you want with this, but if it's useful, feel free to give me a shout-out.